-Prerequisite: Successful completion of EMSP 210 and 220.
+Prerequisite: Successful completion of EMSP 210 and 220

 This course provides opportunities to apply fundamental knowledge of basic and selected advanced emergency care and transportation based on assessment findings for an acutely ill patient; a patient in shock, respiratory and cardiac failure or arrest, and post resuscitation management.
 In addition it provides a fundamental knowledge of growth, development, and aging and assessment findings to provide basic and selected advanced emergency care and transportation for a patient with special needs (40 contact hours).
-Topics include: Cardiology; Toxicology; Medical Overview; Neurology; Immunology; Infectious Disease; Endocrine Disorders; Respiratory; Hematology; Genitourinary/ Renal; Shock and Resuscitation and Integration of Medical/Trauma Assessments; 12-lead EKG Acquisition, End Tidal CO2 Monitoring, CPAP/BiPAP, Advanced Airway Management, and Cardiac Life Support.
+Topics include: Cardiology; Toxicology; Pediatrics, Obstetrics, Geriatrics; Patients with Special Challenges; Medical Overview; Neurology; Immunology; Infectious Disease; Endocrine Disorders; Respiratory; Hematology; Genitourinary/Renal; Shock and Resuscitation and Integration of Medical/Trauma Assessments; 12-lead EKG Acquisition, End Tidal CO2 Monitoring, CPAP/BiPAP, Advanced Airway Management, and Cardiac Life Support.